Hoping No One Dies at the North Korean Fun Fair!

-How Kim Jong terrorised the proletariat with his dad's roller coaster of doom.
+Terrorizing the North Korean proletariat with Kim Il-Sung's roller coaster of doom.

 No matter how many blogs I manage to write about North Korea before I die, I'll never be able to hammer home just how much fun it is.
 And I say that even though I was once held ransom there, and on another occasion blacklisted and threatened by the government after they caught me taking the piss out of them in The Guardian.
 How could anyone not love the land that's home to the Mangyongdae fun fair, the world's shittiest, most depressing quasi-theme park?
 Everything in the Western World is so disappointingly competent these days.

 OK, at first glance it ain't so bad.
-Situated Only 12km from Pyongyang's city centre, Mangyongdae is a place for thrill-seeking North Koreans to come to and unwind after a hard week of slave labour, relentless scavenging for food, KGB hide and seek and trimming the imperial lawns with scissors.
-My guide for the day insisted that the park is open seven days a week and is always very, very busy, which is funny because when we got there there stagnant emptiness lingered in the air like a fart in a graveyard filled with the bodies of political dissidents.
+Situated Only 12km from Pyongyang's city center, Mangyongdae is a place for thrill-seeking North Koreans to come to and unwind after a hard week of slave labor, relentless scavenging for food, KGB hide and seek, and trimming the imperial lawns with scissors.
+My guide for the day insisted that the park is open seven days a week and always very, very busy.
+Which is funny because when we got there stagnant emptiness lingered in the air like a fart in a graveyard filled with the bodies of political dissidents.

 Oh look, a girl on a merry-go-round.
 Maybe the whole world is wrong about North Korea.
 Maybe it really is a prosperous, utopian First World funland.